Daylily-Informatics/img_stitcher_day/README.md

 ## ChatGPT4 Conversation
 Wherein, chatgpt wrote [stitchit_cyl2.py](img_stitcher_day/bin/stitchit_cyl2.py) to flatten the cylinder, and [stitchit_flat.py](img_stitcher_day/bin/stitchit_flat.py) to stitch the flattened images together.

+  * Time to develop working code, without the overhead of documenting and sorting out issues with taking photos, would have been 30-45m.
+This task, I believe, would have taken me many hours working solo.

 **FUNNY!
 This was my AI assisted summary of the below... whoa**

 >  Over the course of 3hrs, I had a conversation with chatGPT4 about this problem.
 The conversation is below.
 I have edited out the parts of the conversation that were not relevant to the problem.
 I have also edited out the parts of the conversation that were not relevant to the solution.
 I have also edited out the parts of the conversation that were not relevant to the solution.
 I have also edited out the parts of the conversation that were not relevant to the solution.
 I have also edited out the parts of the conversation that were not relevant to the solution.
 I have also edited out the parts of the conversation that were not relevant to the solution.
 I have also edited out the parts of the conversation that were not relevant to the solution.
 I have also edited out the parts of the conversation that were not relevant to the solution.
 I have also edited out the parts of the conversation that were not relevant to the solution.